quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{transport-parameters}}).

 An application protocol can also operate in a limited fashion during the handshake phase.
-0-RTT allows application messages to be sent by a client before receiving any messages from the server.
+0-RTT allows application data to be sent by a client before receiving any response from the server.
 However, 0-RTT lacks certain key security guarantees.
 In particular, there is no protection against replay attacks in 0-RTT; see {{QUIC-TLS}}.
 Separately, a server can also send application data to a client before it receives the final cryptographic